guillaume-gc/gc-aws-organization/README.md

 **Keep in mind that while project was made as generic as possible, it is still only used for my AWS Organization.
 It may not work in another environment.**

+## FAQ

+### Why not using AWS Control Tower?

+AWS Control Tower has not been used to reduce the cost of managing this organization, I also wanted to experiment with an AWS Organization purely managed with Terraform.

 ## Prerequisites

 ### Tools